 Coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to select the existing year.
 Identify the existing year on the DT2290 form and document the rationale for selecting the existing conditions within the modeling methodology report and/or other project memoranda as appropriate.
 The analyst shall obtain approval of the existing year from the WisDOT regional traffic engineer prior to initiating development of the traffic model.

 Design Year, No-Build (FEC): The design year, no-build traffic model reflects design year conditions absent of the proposed project.
-It will reflect design year traffic volumes and existing geometry or existing geometry with other planned and enumerated (or committed) improvement projects.
+It will reflect design year traffic volumes and existing geometry or existing geometry with other planned and enumerated (or committed) improvement projects and may include signal timing modifications.
 As such, another name for this scenario is the future with existing plus committed (FEC) scenario.
-To be included in the design year, no-build traffic model, the planned improvement projects need to occur after the existing year but prior to the proposed project’s design year.
-Note that the FEC conditions for a specific project may not match the no-build conditions reflected in the travel demand model (TDM).
-Therefore, coordination with the WisDOT traffic forecasting section (TFS) is essential to verify that the traffic forecasts reflect the geometrics included in the microsimulation model.
+The planned improvement projects need to occur after the existing year but prior to the proposed project’s design year in order to be included in the FEC model.
+Note that the FEC conditions for a specific project may not match the no-build conditions reflected in a travel demand model (TDM) used in forecasting traffic.
+Therefore, coordination with the WisDOT traffic forecasting section (TFS) is essential to verify that the traffic forecasts reflect the FEC scenario assumed in the microsimulation model.

-The roadway geometry of the design year, no-build (or FEC model) often limits (or constrains) the volume of traffic entering, traveling through or exiting the model.
+The roadway geometry of the FEC model often limits (or constrains) the volume of traffic entering, traveling through or exiting the model.
 The FEC model, is thus a “constrained” model, and may not reflect the true demand on all segments within the model.
 Depending on the purpose and objectives of the project, full analysis of a true no-build or “constrained” traffic model may not be necessary.

 Coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to identify the need for developing a design year, no-build model and to clarify the need to assess “constrained” conditions.
 Document the rationale for including or not including the design year, no-build (FEC) model and/or “constrained” conditions within the modeling methodology report and/or other project memoranda as appropriate.
 The analyst shall obtain approval from the WisDOT regional traffic engineer on how to address the design year, no-build (FEC) conditions prior to initiating development of the traffic model.

-Design Year, FEC+: For the traffic model to function with the design year traffic volumes, it may be necessary to include minor improvements (such as signal timing improvements) beyond the committed projects.
-In these cases, the traffic model actually represents future with existing plus committed plus minor improvements (FEC+) condition.
+Design Year, FEC+: For the traffic model to function with the design year traffic volumes, it may be necessary to include minor geometric improvements (e.g., the extension of an existing right or left turn lane or channelization optimizations such as the removal of shared lane movements within the FEC right-of-way, etc.) beyond the committed projects.
+In these cases, the traffic model actually represents future with existing plus committed plus minor improvements (FEC+) conditions.
 The project team should clearly document these minor improvements within the modeling methodology report and/or other project memoranda as appropriate.

 The inclusion of a design year with minor improvements (or FEC+) model is often driven by the need to eliminate the geometric constraints within or adjacent to the traffic model in order to reflect the true demand on all segments within the model.
 Thus, the FEC+ model is generally (but not always) representative of an “unconstrained” model.
 The analyst may elect to apply other methodologies (such as removing traffic volumes that exit the roadway network prior to the study area) in addition to or instead of including minimum geometric improvements, to develop a design year “unconstrained” traffic model.